NicTheFifth/MCME-PVPUPDATE/README.md

 * Custom criteria for scoreboard
 * FBT tag whilst in lobby
 * Variable editing for gamemode runners with variables
+* Use get block for coordinates of spawns

 ## V2
 * Juggernaut